usnistgov/quantum-sensors-tdm/README.md

 python3 -m venv ~/qsp
 source ~/qsp/bin/activate
 pip install --upgrade pip
-echo "source ~/qsp/bin/activate" >> ~/.profile
+echo "source ~/qsp/bin/activate" >> ~/.bashrc
 ```

-The echo line adds `source ~/qsp/bin/activate` to `~/.profile`, which activates this venv for each new terminal.
-You may exit this venv with `deactivate` to run code that requires another python environment.
+The echo line adds `source ~/qsp/bin/activate` to `~/.bashrc`, which activates this venv for each new terminal.
+You may exit this venv with `deactivate` to run code that requires a different python environment.

 # Installation
 You probably want to install all the stuff you need for tdm, not just this repo, so